ElazarK/content-docs/scripts/ADIsUserMember.md

 `Deprecated`

-Use Active Directory to check to see if the specified user is a member of the specified group.
+Checks to see if the specified user is a member of the specified group.
 A simple yes or no answer will be returned.
 The user can be specified by name, email or as an Active Directory Distinguished Name (DN).

 ## Script Data
 ---